 - Dr Rachael-Anne Knight

-Director of Student and Academic Services (or nominee)
+Academic Registrar & Director of Academic Services (or nominee)

 Director of Learning Enhancement and Development (or nominee)